Focus 2030

 In 2021, a new law enshrined a historic step forward, stipulating that 0.7% of GNI be devoted to ODA by 2025.
 However, the government discreetly backtracked on this commitment in the summer of 2023, pushing back the target to 2030, on the occasion of the Interministerial Committee for International Cooperation and Development (CICID).

-According to Focus 2030 projections, the postponement of this target from 2025 to 2030 represents a shortfall of 11 billion euros for international development between 2025 and 2030, at a time when the most vulnerable countries are facing an unprecedented fiscal squeeze, having to choose on a daily basis between investing in the fight against poverty, education, climate and the energy transition, and repaying their debt.
+According to Focus 2030 projections, the postponement of this target from 2025 to 2030 as well as budget cuts for ODA in 2024 and 2025 cuts represent a shortfall of almost 22 billion euros for international development between 2025 and 2030, at a time when the most vulnerable countries are facing an unprecedented fiscal squeeze, having to choose on a daily basis between investing in the fight against poverty, education, climate and the energy transition, and repaying their debt.

 2024: a new ODA cut, 10 times larger than other budget cuts